Pagan origins, Christian

 Church of God.
 Part of the opposition is

-They also oppose trees because of a literal interpretation of the quotation
+They also oppose trees because of their literal interpretation of the quotation

 trees in December, move them into the home or temple, and decorate them.